Audi Q8 revealed, presages new look for Audi SUVs

 The interior follows the new layout of Audi's recent model introductions, though the Q8 takes on a sportier theme thanks to plenty of piano black surfaces and a thick-rimmed steering wheel.
 There are three digital screens, two of which sit in the center stack and can control almost every vehicle function.
 Operation is swift and simple: a tactile and acoustic click confirms when a finger activates a function.
 Voice activation with natural speech is also included.

 Production of the Q8 is taking place at the Volkswagen Group plant in Bratislava, Slovakia, where Audi also produces the Q7.
 Sales will commence in Europe this fall.
-An arrival in the U.S. next spring is likely.
+An arrival in the U.S. is expected late this year or early next.

 Email This Page